EthanMojica129/EthanMojica129/README.md

 - 👋 Hi, I’m @EthanMojica129
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning HTML, CSS and Java Script
+- 🌱 I’m currently learning Ruby, Python and Rust
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Open Source Projects
 - 📫 How to reach me ethanmojica129@gmail.com

 <!---